Schepp/CSS-Filters-Polyfill/README.md

 ##Setup##

-First create a `<script>` element in which you define the absolute path to the polyfill library (thse stuff in the /lib/ subfolder) in a variable named `polyfilter_scriptpath`, like so:
+First create a `<script>` element in which you define the absolute path to the polyfill library (the stuff in the /lib/ subfolder) in a variable named `polyfilter_scriptpath`, like so:

 ```html
 <script>